joyccino/The-Phoenix/README.md

-# CMS Web Application - qeasy peasy
+# CMS Web Application - Qeasy Peasy

 This project is a CMS (Content Management System) web application developed using MySQL, Spring Boot, MyBatis, and Bootstrap.